 A few important ones are the ExportTableAddress (table of exported functions), the ImportTableAddress (table of imported functions), and the ResourcesTable (table of resources such as images embedded in the PE), and the ImportAddressTable (IAT), which stores the runtime addresses of the imported functions.

-Here, we look at two important data directories, the Export Directory and Import Address Table.
+Let’s, take a look at all the data directories below, however the most important being Export Directory and Import Address Table.

 Each data directory entry specifies the size and relative virtual address of the directory.
 To locate a particular directory, we first need to determine the relative virtual address from the data directory array in the optional header.
 Then we have to use the virtual address to determine which section the directory is in.